 What is a Lower Eyelid Blepharoplasty?

 A lower eyelid blepharoplasty is a surgical procedure that is used to improve the appearance of the lower eyelids.
 This procedure is generally focused on removing puffy lower eyelid fat, more commonly known as “eye bags”.
 Although the removal of puffy lower eyelid fat is typically the only treatment that is needed to improve the appearance of the lower eyelid, dermal fillers may be a necessary add-on to achieve the optimal results.
-Facial fillers like Botulinum are recommended if hollowness of the orbital rim remains after surgery.
+Facial fillers like Restylane are recommended if hollowness of the orbital rim remains after surgery.

 What is the Process for a Lower Eyelid Blepharoplasty?